 Once your bet is confirmed, you cannot cancel the transaction without our written consent.

-If a game is miscarried or aborted kindly visit the Sports Section of the website which contains the applicable General Betting Rules.
+If Sport games are applicable on this domain and a game is miscarried or aborted, kindly visit the Sports Section of the website which contains the General Betting Rules.

 COLLUSION, CHEATING, FRAUD AND CRIMINAL ACTIVITY